RowDaBoat/keep-engine/doc/getting-started.md

 ## Changing scenes

-Let's add a new `Scene` and actions to go back and forth between the two.
+Let's add a new `Scene`, and actions to change between them.

 ```kotlin